AI Tools

 What is the cheapest paid AI coding tool?

-GitHub Copilot Pro is the cheapest paid option here at $10/month, but GitHub says new Pro and Pro+ signups are temporarily paused as of April 20, 2026.
-If you cannot sign up, the practical entry tier is usually $20/month: Claude Pro with Claude Code, Cursor Pro, or ChatGPT Plus with Codex access.
+GitHub Copilot Pro is the cheapest paid option here at $10/month, and GitHub reopened Copilot signups on June 17, 2026 after an April pause.
+The other practical entry tier is $20/month: Claude Pro with Claude Code, Cursor Pro, or ChatGPT Plus with Codex access.

 Which tool has the most predictable pricing?

 Claude Code is easiest to budget because Pro, Max 5x, and Max 20x are subscription tiers.
 That does not mean unlimited.
 Anthropic still applies usage limits.
-Cursor, Codex, and Copilot increasingly expose usage through credits, premium requests, model costs, or on-demand usage.
+Cursor, Codex, and Copilot increasingly expose usage through credits and model costs, and Copilot itself moved to usage-based AI Credits on June 1, 2026.

 How much should a daily coding-agent user budget?